-The reporting on asset encumbrance is important as it allows market participants to better understand and analyse the liquidity and solvency profiles of institutions.
+Reporting on asset encumbrance is important as it allows market participants to better understand and analyse the liquidity and solvency profiles of institutions.
 The Bank discloses, when applicable, information regarding the main types and usage of encumbrance.

-The Bank's encumbered assets as at 31 December 2023 include €271 million (in face value) encumbered assets from securities lending transactions (2022: €373 million).
-Assets of €725 million (in face value) that were encumbered as at 31 December 2022 were released following the full repayment of the TLTRO III during 2023.
+The Bank's encumbered assets as at 31 December 2024 include €380 million (in face value) encumbered assets from securities lending transactions (2023: €271 million).